vidal-adrien/ChIP-Rx-Pipeline-Pub/chipseq.md

 The [deeptools](https://deeptools.readthedocs.io/en/develop/) toolkit also allows making summary comparisons between many tracks using the [multiBigwigSummary](https://deeptools.readthedocs.io/en/develop/content/tools/multiBigwigSummary.html) command from deeptools and using various plotting commands on its output.
 In this case we create a PCA plot using [plotPCA](https://deeptools.readthedocs.io/en/develop/content/tools/plotPCA.html?highlight=plotPCA) and a correlation matrix using [plotCorrelation](https://deeptools.readthedocs.io/en/develop/content/tools/plotCorrelation.html?highlight=plotCorrelation).

-The input tracks must have the same bin size and they should be normalized or scaled appropriately to make the comparison meaningful.
+The given tracks must have the same bin size and they should be normalized or scaled appropriately to make the comparison meaningful.

 Since the `--colors` arguments can use HTML color codes, the [color palette functions](https://stat.ethz.ch/R-manual/R-devel/library/grDevices/html/palettes.html) from the [R language](https://www.r-project.org/) are a practical way to find an appropriate color range for any number of tracks.